 Room on the Menu for Improvements

 Jack in the Box should exploit its mobile app to allow its users to request their coupon offer directly.
-CodeBroker typically sees high redemption rates from coupons delivered to mobile apps, since consumers who interact with a company’s mobile app tend to be their most loyal.
+CodeBroker typically sees high redemption rates from mobile coupons delivered to mobile apps, since consumers who interact with a company’s mobile app tend to be their most loyal.

-It also would be wise for Jack to sample one-time-use mobile coupons at checkout.
+It also would be wise for Jack to sample single-use mobile coupons at checkout.
 In Jack’s case, using a generic promo code number for redemptions can potentially leave room for fraud, since issuing generic promo code numbers alone may encourage the public to exploit them repeatedly.
 Fraud aside, Jack is missing a great opportunity to collect analytics on consumer behavior at every step of the cycle, from time of issuance to time of redemption, from location to expiration.
-One-time-use coupons can enable this type of analytics.
+Single-use coupons can enable this type of analytics.
 Big data is about smart data; intelligence is compiled and analyzed for better demographic segmentation and new campaign re-targeting purposes.

 Imagine a time when coupons are intelligent enough to auto-customize themselves to the individual or the entire family.
 Good metrics can steer the next promo and fine-tune the next discount offer.